Journal of Community Health

 The Journal of Community Health is a peer-reviewed public health journal covering community health which appears every two months.
-It was established in 1975 as a quarterly journal with Robert L. Kane as the founding editor-in-chief, and the current one is Imperato Pascal (SUNY Downstate Medical Center).
+It was established in 1975 as a quarterly journal with Robert L. Kane as the founding editor-in-chief, and the current one is Pascal Imperato (SUNY Downstate Medical Center).
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 1.530.